 Mental activity is just as important as physical activity and should not be neglected.
 As we get older, we are at a higher risk for cognitive impairments such as memory loss, neurological disorders such as Alzheimer’s disease, dementia, and more.
-Keeping the brain fit impacts overall health and helps increase longevity, while warding off cognitive decline.
-Here are a few things you can do to boost brain power.
+Keeping the brain fit impacts overall health and helps increase longevity while warding off cognitive decline.
+Here are a few things you can do to boost brainpower.

 Diet and nutrition – Stock up on healthy foods.
-Eating a well-balanced diet filled with fresh fruits, vegetables and tons of antioxidants and omega-3’s will help improve mood, calm inflammations, and promote brain health, while providing our bodies with essential nutrients for overall well-being.
+Eating a well-balanced diet filled with fresh fruits, vegetables and tons of antioxidants and omega-3’s will help improve mood, calm inflammations, and promote brain health while providing our bodies with essential nutrients for overall well-being.

-AgeWell New York, a managed care plan, offers health care coverage to support your health care needs, and gives you resources to help you stay healthy.
+AgeWell New York, a managed care plan, offers health care coverage to support your health care needs and gives you resources to help you stay healthy.

-Explore Medicare Advantage and Medicaid Managed Long Term Care Plans at 1-866-237-3210.
+Click here to explore Medicare Advantage and Medicaid Managed Long Term Care Plans or call 1-866-237-3210.